eri3l/skinks-react/README.md

 # skinks-web-react

-This earlier version runs live, but has not been updated with latest changes: https://skinks-nz.web.app/
+This earlier version of runs live, but has not been updated with latest changes: https://skinks-nz.web.app/

+Built with React JS.

-Before you running, do:
+When making changes, before you running, do:
 ```
 npm install
 ```